 - Neighbors Alert Tone: This control allows you to customize the sound that plays when you receive an update from the neighborhood feed.

 Your Neighborhood feed is where you'll see alerts shared by your neighbors.
 Members of the Neighborhood will only see posts that were explicitly shared.

 Read the Community Guidelines

-The Ring Neighborhoods Community Guidelines are the basic rules that govern the Neighborhoods social space.
+The Ring Neighbors' Community Guidelines are the basic rules that govern the Neighbors social space.
 They're common sense rules that everyone in the community is expected to abide by.

 If you'd like to post your own content, you can simply tap the "Add New Alert" button.
 Alerts can consist of a photo or video with text comments of 50 characters or less.

-Note: All posted content is subject to review by the Neighborhoods moderation team based on the Ring Neighborhoods' Community Guidelines.
+Note: All posted content is subject to review by the Neighbors moderation team based on the Ring Neighbors' Community Guidelines.